amit4184/ezyresource/docs/ec-designer/create-a-product-blank/set-up-a-calendar-product-blank.md

 * Default template : select from the drop down if you want to setup a customized template  (Template created through template creator)  as default template or keep it as none.
 * To add the designer specs click on the “Add designer specs” button.

-* **Add Designer Specs**:
+**Add Designer Specs**:

-* * Surface Type : Select the surface type from the drop-down for which the mask and specs will be added.
+* Surface Type : Select the surface type from the drop-down for which the mask and specs will be added.
 * Surface name : Enter a surface name based on the surface type selected.
 * Display mask image : Select and upload the Display mask image of the product.

-  * **Note :**
+**Note :**

 *  *The mask image file format should be in .png*
 * *To display a product in the designer we require 2 images so one is Display mask image and other is clippath mask image.*
 * *The product specs and both the mask images specs need to be maintained the same.*

-    * *For photobooks the “Display Mask image” should have the safe area marking, and the cover label. ie. “Front / back” sides.*
+*For photobooks the “Display Mask image” should have the safe area marking, and the cover label. ie. “Front / back” sides.*

-  *
 * Display mask image width : Enter Display mask image width in inches.
 * Display mask image height : Enter Display mask image height in inches.
 * There is no recommended size as such as it is dependent on the product specs.
 * Orientation : select orientation for  the added images as per the uploaded mask.
-    * Enter Mask offsets (in inches) : Top offset, Left offset
+* Enter Mask offsets (in inches) : Top offset, Left offset .
   Offset - this is for the additional properties of the mask to be set in terms of the offsets.

-  Surface Type

-  * Surface Name
-  * Upload **Display Mask (.png)**
-  * Upload **Clippath Mask**
-  * Enter mask width, height, offsets
-  * Orientation → as per uploaded mask
-  * Preview → check alignment

 Click **Add → Next (Pricing Section)**